-Our VIBI training is an intensive three day course that will provide a thorough understanding of the development of the VIBI and its uses.
-Participants will learn the principles behind the methods and then apply them in the field as they lay out sample plots and gather vegetation community measures.
-Finally participants will be shown how to use the collected data to develop VIBI scores for the wetlands sampled.
-The course will also cover the vegetation monitoring protocols used for the VIBI-FQ and the NWCA which are similar to those used for the VIBI.
+Our VIBI training is an intensive three-day course that will provide a thorough understanding of the development of the VIBI and VIBI-FQ and their uses.
+Participants will learn the principles behind the monitoring methods and then apply them in the field as they lay out sample plots and gather vegetation community data.
+Participants will be shown how to use the collected data to develop VIBI and VIBI-FQ scores for the wetlands sampled.

-This will include a thorough explanation of the history and development of the VIBI, the attributes of the vegetation community that are the metrics of the VIBI, how they are measured and scored, and why the VIBI is such an excellent tool for determining the ecological condition of wetlands.
+This day will provide a background on the history and development of the VIBI and VIBI-FQ.
+The attributes of the vegetation community that are the metrics of the VIBI and VIBI-FQ, how they are measured and scored, and why the VIBI and VIBI-FQ are such excellent tools for determining the ecological condition of wetlands will be covered.

-Participants will travel to wetlands sites, set up monitoring plots, and collect all the data needed to generate VIBI scores for the wetlands sampled.
-Each participant will be actively involved in establishing sample plots, vegetation sampling, recording information, and learning step by step the VIBI and VIBI-FQ protocols.
-NWCA vegetation methods will also be explained and demonstrated.
+Participants will visit local wetlands, set up monitoring plots, and collect all the data needed to generate VIBI and VIBI-FQ scores for the wetlands sampled.
+Each participant will be actively involved in establishing sample plots, sampling vegetation, recording information, and learning step by step the VIBI and VIBI-FQ protocols.

-This day will include hands-on instruction about how to use the data collected in the field to calculate VIBI scores.
-An Excel spreadsheet that automatically computes metric and total VIBI scores will be used and the underlying mathematical procedures used to develop the metric scores will be fully explained.
+This day will include hands-on instruction on how to use the data collected in the field to calculate VIBI nd VIBI-FQ scores.
+An Excel spreadsheet will be used to compute metric and total VIBI and VIBI-FQ scores, and the underlying mathematical procedures used to develop the metric scores will be fully explained.
 Any remaining questions about any aspect of the VIBI evaluation process will be discussed and answered.

 This course will provide participants with the knowledge needed to be confident in their ability to understand and conduct VIBI and VIBI-FQ evaluations on their own.
-It will also provide exposure to the NWCA vegetation monitoring protocols.
-If questions arise as participants begin conducting their own VIBI assessments they will have gained the skills to know how and where to seek the needed information to provide those answers.
-A certificate documenting successful participation in the course will be provided to each attendee upon its completion.
+It questions arise as former participants begin conducting their own VIBI assessments, they will have gained the skills to know how and where to seek the information needed to provide those answers.
+Participants will receive a certificate documenting successful course completion.

 * This course is certified by the Society of Wetland Scientists Professional Certification Program.